ericPantarotto/nestJS_completeGuide/notes.md

 - We have not manually created our database.
 - We have not really set up any rigid structure around our data.

 That is because *TypeORM* has a very special feature in it referred to as the `synchronization=true` feature.
-This feature right here is only for use in the development environment.
+This feature is only for use in the development environment.
 This option, when set to true, is going to cause type to take a look at the structure of all your different entities and then automatically update the structure of your database.

 - It's going to create and remove tables.
 - It will add and remove columns and it will change the type of data stored in these columns.